- 2013 First-Quarter Non-GAAP EPS of $0.85, Excluding Certain Items; GAAP EPS of $0.52

 GAAP Net Income2

-Non-GAAP (generally accepted accounting principles) earnings per share (EPS) for the first quarter of $0.99 exclude acquisition-related costs and restructuring costs.
+Non-GAAP (generally accepted accounting principles) earnings per share (EPS) for the first quarter of $0.85 exclude acquisition-related costs, restructuring costs and certain other items.
+First quarter non-GAAP EPS included unanticipated net tax benefits of approximately $0.06 per share.

 A reconciliation of GAAP to non-GAAP net income and EPS is provided in the tables that follow.